 Conference on community-based adaptation

 The GICBA organises regular international conferences on community-based adaptation in order to bring a wide range of people together to share current thinking on CBA.
-The 9th conference on community-based adaptation (CBA9) will take place in Nairobi from the 24th-30th April.
+The 9th conference on community-based adaptation (CBA9) took place in Nairobi from the 24th-30th April 2015.

-The conference will highlight that there are different ways of measuring the success of community-based adaptation, and underline that effective evaluation considers the perspective of both the donor as well as recipients of adaptation funding.
-Head to the IIED conference site for the full schedule and more information on ways of following the conference online if you can't be there in person!
+The conference highlighted that there are different ways of measuring the success of community-based adaptation, and underlined that effective evaluation considers the perspective of both the donor as well as recipients of adaptation funding.
+Head to the IIED conference site for the full schedule and more outputs from the conference!

 For a full list of previous conferences, including presentations, plenary sessions and video clips with participants, please have a look at the IIED conference archive.